Klinogicare® Quantum Magnetic Storm

 • Synaptic transmission to the muscle fiber

-Repeated muscle contractions activate cellular metabolism, enhance local microcirculation, and stimulate reparative processes in tissue structures.
+Repeated muscle contractions activate cellular metabolism, may improve local microcirculation, and stimulate repair processes in tissue structures.

 Increase in functional muscle capacity

-Course-based magnetic stimulation supports strengthening of the muscular framework and increases tone and endurance, which is of key importance in sports and post-traumatic rehabilitation programs.
+Magnetic stimulation performed cyclically may support strengthening of supporting muscle function and help increase tone and endurance, an essential aspect in sports and post-traumatic rehabilitation programs.

-The chart illustrates the key phases of an action potential: reaching the membrane excitability threshold, depolarization, repolarization, and the refractory interval that determines the limits of repeated stimulation.
+The diagram illustrates the main phases of the action potential: reaching the membrane excitation threshold, depolarization, repolarization, and the refractory period, which determines the limits of repeated stimulation.

-Clinically, a reduction in pain and muscular hypertonicity is observed, along with improved functional mobility, restoration of motor control, and strengthening of the pelvic floor muscles.
-The effect typically increases with course-based use, supporting recovery after injuries and surgical interventions and reducing the severity of the chronic myofascial-tonic component of pain.
+Clinically, reduced pain and decreased muscle hypertonia, improved functional mobility, restoration of motor control, and strengthening of the pelvic floor muscles may be observed.
+The effect may build with cyclic application and may support recovery after injuries and surgical procedures, while helping to reduce the intensity of the chronic myofascial pain.

 Frequency ranges and effects

-Summary table: the relationship between physiological response and pulse frequency, and typical application objectives.
+Summary table: the relationship between the physiological response and the pulse frequency, along with the main corresponding application goals.

 Range Physiological response Application area